Jackson Hole Traveler - Visitor Guide

 13, 2025/ Jackson Hole Art Auction - jacksonholeartauction.com

 13, 2025/ Jackson Hole Quick Draw - Welcome to one of the nation's most highly anticipated live art events.
-World-famous artists create paintings and sculptures live on Jackson's iconic Town Square, immediately followed by a fine art auction that's simply one-of-a-kind; 8 a.m. -1 p.m.
+World-famous artists create paintings and sculptures live on Jackson's iconic Town Square, followed immediately by a fine art auction that's truly one-of-a-kind; 8 a.m. - 1 p.m.

 13, 2025/ Teton Gravity Research's FarOutFest in Teton Village - A day of music, fun and film at the World Premiere of TGR's 30th annual ski and snowboard film.
 The two screenings are the cornerstone of FarOutFest, an all-day festival featuring free live music, mountain biking, food, drinks, and more.
 There will be athlete poster signings, along with numerous prize giveaways.
 For the 30th consecutive year, 100% of the profits from this event (including premiere tickets, afterparty tickets and alcohol sales) will benefit local charity partners.